 Oral or systemic steroids are used for rapidly proliferating lesions in a cosmetically sensitive area or one causing functional impairment.

-The rare lesions that are life-threatening are always treated with steroids and, occasionally, other medicines.
-Due to steroid side effects, the use of this medicine is carefully monifored.
-Steroids are very effective for slowing the proliferation of these lesions and buying time for other options.
+The rare lesions that are life-threatening or do not respond to propranolol are always treated with steroids and, occasionally, other medicines.
+Due to steroid side effects, the use of this medicine is carefully monitored.

 The goal of laser treatments is to completely remove the lesion, set the stage for further treatments, treat complications or treat the inevitable broken blood vessels (telangiectasias) left behind as a hemangioma involutes.